ipfs-inactive/interface-js-ipfs-core/API/dag/README.md

 })
 ```

-[A great source of examples can be found in the tests for this API.][examples]
+A great source of [examples][] can be found in the tests for this API.

 #### `dag.get`